Aloha-Churchill/strange-loops-web/aboutme.md

 > “Two rights don't equal a left.” ~ BFG

 > “I cannot for the life of me understand why small children take so long to grow up.
-I think they do it deliberately, just to annoy me.” ~ Roald Dahl, Matilda
+I think they do it deliberately, just to annoy me.” ~ Ms. Trunchbull from Roald Dahl's *Matilda*

+> "Only the disciplined ones in life are free.
+If you are undisciplined, you are a slave to your moods and your passions." ~ Eliud Kipchoge

+> "I don't like that man.
+I must get to know him better." ~ Abraham Lincoln

+> “Friendship is one of the distinguishing glorys of man...From this I expect to receive the chief happiness of my future life.” ~ John Adams

+> "I am fond of pigs.
+Dogs look up to us.
+Cats look down on us.
+Pigs treat us as equals." ~ Winston Churchill

+> “The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete.
+They make one story become the only story.” ~ Chimamanda Ngozi Adichie